Diego Guevara (politician)

 Diego Alejandro Guevara Castañeda (born October 16, 1985) is a Colombia mechatronics engineer, doctor in economics and professor who served as Deputy Minister General of Finance and Public Credit from 2022 to 2024 and later as Minister of Finance and Public Credit until March 18, 2025.

 Born in Bogotá, D.C., he studied Mechatronics Engineering and later completed a master's and doctorate in Economic Sciences at the National University of Colombia.
-In December 2024, he will be nominated asMinister of Finance and Public Credit, following the resignation of Ricardo Bonilla.
+In December 2024, he will be nominated as Minister of Finance and Public Credit, following the resignation of Ricardo Bonilla.
 Guevara taking the office on January 29, 2025.